-Extra weight can not only strain the systems of the truck, but also can make the truck difficult to handle.
+Extra weight can not only strain the systems of the truck but also can make the truck difficult to handle.
 Drivers of overloaded trucks can easily lose control and cause a deadly accident.
 Rollovers, jackknifing, and runaway trucks are all a danger when a truck is carrying too much weight.
-An out-of-control truck can easily hit other cars or be hit by other cars as the driver struggles to bring the tuck back under control.
+An out-of-control truck can easily hit other cars or be hit by other cars as the driver struggles to bring the truck back under control.

 There is a great deal of pressure on loading crews and drivers to transport cargo quickly to its destination.
-Cargo loading crews or trucking companies may overload trucks to get more cargo to its destination, and to get it there more cheaply.
+Cargo loading crews or trucking companies may overload trucks to get more cargo to its destination and to get it there more cheaply.
 An overloaded truck may seem like a way to save money, but it can end in costly, deadly accidents.